-The gay man whose parents rejected his wedding invitation on Channel Seven reality show Bride and Prejudice has gotten married.
+The gay man whose parents rejected his wedding invitation on Channel Seven reality show Bride and Prejudice recently married.

-But in the heartbreaking finale of the series Chris’ parents refused to give him their blessing or attend his big day.
+But in the heartbreaking finale of the series Chris’ parents refused to give him their blessing.
+They also refused to attend his big day.

-The show has followed Chris and his partner of three years Grant as they prepared for their wedding, as well as Chris’ attempts to convince his devout Jehovah’s Witness mother Yvonne and father Geoff, who live in Queensland, to attend.
+The show followed Chris and partner of three years Grant as they prepared for their wedding.
+It also documented Chris’ attempts to convince his devout Jehovah’s Witness mother Yvonne and father Geoff to attend.

-Ahead of the wedding, Chris’ aunt and uncle showed him a video message from his mother that left him – and audiences – heartbroken.
+Ahead of the wedding, Chris’ aunt and uncle showed him a video message from his mother.
+The message left him — and audience — heartbroken.

-“Chris you really are about to do something that we find very hard to accept, and that is to have a wedding ceremony,” his mother said, explaining that his father was too overwhelmed to appear on camera.
+“Chris you really are about to do something that we find very hard to accept,” she said.

 “I hold marriage very sacred, so I can’t give you that acceptance or be part of that part of your life.